Marc Straus: Contemporary art

-Straus made his first art acquisition of four Milton Resnick paintin,gs while still a teenager.
+Straus made his first art acquisition of four Milton Resnick paintings while still a teenager.

 Straus and his wife, Livia, began collecting contemporary art by 1966.
 Their collection has been featured in The NY Times, Forbes, Harper's Bazaar, Contemporanea, Art & Antiques, and ARTnews.
 The couples' personal art collection includes four pop art prints and one oil painting by Roy Lichtenstein, two works by Claes Oldenburgs (plaster loaves of bread from 1961 and a molded rubber screw from 1975), and three works by Jasper Johns.
 Their collection has been listed in Art & Antiques as one of the Top 100 collections in the US.

 Straus has written some 35 articles in leading publications on art collecting and art criticism and was president of the Aldrich museum of Contemporary Art in Ridgefield Connecticut.

 In 2002 the couple founded the Hudson Valley Center for Contemporary Art, turning a 12,000 sq ft former paneling factory in Peekskill NY into a space for cutting-edge contemporary art by artists like Folkert de Jong and Thomas Hirschhorn.
 The facility was later renamed the Hudson Valley MOCA.
 Its focus is on emerging artists from around the world and supporting an economically challenged area with education programs.

 Straus opened MARC STRAUS, a contemporary art gallery on Grand Street, Manhattan, in 2011.
 NYC across the street from where his father's store had been.
 The gallery represents 24 artists from 16 different counties.
 In 2014 Flash Art listed MARC STRAUS as among the top 100 galleries in the world.